MAIF/otoroshi/manual/next/docs/topics/production-checklist.md

 ### `X-Forwarded-*` headers are trusted by default

-`trustXForwarded` defaults to `true`, and the client IP address is read from the first value of the `X-Forwarded-For` header.
+`trustXForwarded` defaults to `true`.
+When no trusted proxy is declared, the client IP address is then read from the first value of the `X-Forwarded-For` header.

 That default assumes Otoroshi runs behind a load balancer that **overwrites** those headers.
 If a client can reach Otoroshi directly, it chooses its own identity, which means it can: